openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """"""""""

-The value produced is the floating-point remainder from the division of the two value operands and has the same type as the operands.
+The value produced is the floating-point remainder from the division of the two value arguments and has the same type as the arguments.
 The remainder has the same sign as the dividend.

 '``llvm.experimental.constrained.fma``' Intrinsic